 After embracing them as a unified nation, we admired PERU in all its multifaceted beauty.
 A word then came to mind: SUMAQ (Beautiful).

-“Our memories of PERU are our most intimate treasure.
+‘Our memories of PERU are our most intimate treasure.
 They define us, shape us, and make us stronger.
-They fortify our Peruvian identity and remind us of the extraordinary blessing of being Peruvian.”
+They fortify our Peruvian identity and remind us of the blessing of being Peruvian.’

 SUMAQ will occasionally cover Peruvian news, debating its repercussions in our country’s future.
 Peruvians in the United States share the duty to participate in the conversation of the issues affecting our nation.
 As everyone else’s, our views are important and insightful.
 Furthermore, we contribute a privileged outsider perspective, essential in a democratic debate.
-This is not to say that our opinion is correct, or more valid than those of Peruvians living in our homeland.
-On the contrary, as we may clearly see the flaws in our nation, Peruvians in our homeland may also see the shortcomings affecting Peruvians overseas.
+We don’t claim that our opinion is correct, or more valid than those of Peruvians living in our homeland.
+On the contrary, as we may see the flaws in our nation, Peruvians in our homeland may also see the shortcomings affecting Peruvians overseas.

-Our main purpose is to engage in dialogue, by providing a channel in which we exchange ideas, perspectives, hopes for the future, and collective dreams.
-That is the only way in which we can fortify one another, by enhancing cooperation in the purest sense of brotherhood.
+Our purpose is to engage in a dialogue, by providing a channel in which we exchange ideas and dreams for the future.
+That’s one of the ways in which we can fortify one another, by cooperating in the purest sense of brotherhood.
 And also, leaving aside all traces of negativity, selfishness, pessimism, envy, or hatred.
 Our history showed that, by indulging in such feelings, we are only harming ourselves.

 SUMAQ seeks to cultivate unity and help our nation to acquire more prestige.
 During the Inca era, we were the most magnificent kingdom in the American continent.
 What is keeping us from reaching such heights again?